RadioFree/GetInvolved/README.md

 Chainsaws buzz in the bacground while the sound of a large cherry tree falling down makes a cracking sound before it makes a loud crashing thud when hitting the ground.

+#### A sample description of a tree falling in a forest with no audio:

+A tall oak tree falls in a forest without making a sound

 #### A sample description of a concert:

-The band Rage Against The Machine combines drums, electric bass, electric guitar with vocals to create a blend of punk rock, reggae, funk and hip hop, for the song Guerilla Radio which highlights the topics of activism, pirate radio and free speech through the captioned lyrics: [list full lyrics in "Caption" section of the Media Library for the post"
+The band Rage Against The Machine combines drums, electric bass, electric guitar with vocals to create a blend of punk rock, reggae, funk and hip hop, for the song Guerilla Radio which highlights the topics of activism, pirate radio and free speech through the captioned lyrics: [List the full lyrics in the "Caption" section of the Media Library for the post]